clberube/kde_to_geotiff/README.md

 - Single-band GeoTIFF (`float32`)
 - CRS automatically set from input or auto-UTM projection
 - `nodata = -9999` pixels are transparent in QGIS or any GIS
-- Pixel values represent the KDE probability density (not normalized counts)
+- Pixel values represent the min-max scaled [0, 1] KDE probability density

 ---